Hacker combined online attacks with petty crime

-NEW YORK (Reuters) - A computer hacker-turned-FBI informant known as “Sabu” combined daring online attacks against governments and major companies with a life of petty crime and drugs, according to a copy of his plea agreement.
+NEW YORK, March 9 (Reuters) - A computer hacker-turned-FBI informant known as “Sabu” combined daring online attacks against governments and major companies with a life of petty crime and drugs, according to a copy of his plea agreement.

 The court document, made public late on Thursday, describes how authorities agreed not to charge the hacker, whose real name is Hector Monsegur, with a variety of crimes he allegedly committed as long as he obeyed the terms of his plea deal.